 Aetna: We provide cost estimator and quality assessment tools.

 Cigna: Cigna helps account holders manage their healthcare expenses with information, online comparison tools for researching quality and costs of care, decision support tools and ready access to HSA funds.
-Cigna provides cost and quality information according to the individual’s plan for more than 200 procedures performed by specialists, in hospitals and in outpatient facilities.
-The pharmacy price quote tool compares actual real time out-of-pocket costs for brand name, generic and over the counter medications at 57,000 pharmacies nationwide.
+Cigna provides real-time cost and quality information specific to an individual’s own plan for more than 200 procedures performed by specialists, in hospitals and in outpatient facilities.
+The pharmacy price quote tool compares actual real time out-of-pocket costs for medications at 57,000 pharmacies nationwide.
 Cigna’s quality and cost comparison tools were recognized in 2012 by InformationWeek as being among the top ten technology innovations of the year.

-Sterling HSA: Sterling reviews the EOB and medical bills for health plan discounts to insure that our accountholders do not spend more for a healthcare service or product than the insurance company would pay.
+Sterling: Sterling reviews the EOB and medical bills for health plan discounts to insure that our accountholders do not spend more for a healthcare service or product than the insurance company would pay.
 We also alert accountholders when we spot disbursements that do not appear to comply with IRS rules.
 A number of our clients come to us for help with payment plans in the event there are insufficient funds to pay a medical bill.
-This service is especially valuable in this difficult economy.
-We also partner with Medical Cost Advocate to help our accountholders negotiate medical costs before and after they are incurred.
+This service is especially valuable when our clients are faced with unexpected large bills.

 10. How does the administrator help the accountholder with insurance-related questions?

-Cigna: Cigna offers integrated customer service via our myCigna.com website and 24/7/365 toll-free telephone service from specially-trained customer service representatives who respond to questions about the member’s health insurance and the HSA.
+Cigna: Cigna offers integrated customer service via our myCigna.com website and 24/7/365 toll-free telephone service from specially-trained customer service representatives who respond to questions about the customer’s health insurance and the HSA.

 Blue Shield: All HDHP-related questions are referred back to Blue Shield.

-Sterling HSA: Our customer service representatives are available Monday – Friday from 7 am to 6 pm Pacific.
-Clients and brokers can reach us toll-free at 800-617-4729 and via e-mail at firstname.lastname@example.org.
+Sterling: Our multi-lingual customer service representatives are available Monday – Friday from 8 am to 6 pm Pacific.
+Clients and brokers can reach us at 800-617-4729 and via e-mail at email@example.com.

-UnitedHealth Group: UnitedHealthcare’s Customer Care Professionals are available by phone to respond to all insurance and account-related questions; a number of resources, including calculators and FAQs are also available online at www.myuhc.com.
+UnitedHealthcare: UnitedHealthcare’s Customer Care Professionals are available by phone to respond to all insurance and account-related questions; a number of resources, including calculators and FAQs, are also available online at www.myuhc.com.

 11. Is the administrator integrated with the health plan?